 We are currently designing a development impact bond to improve outcomes for subsistence farmers in Papua New Guinea, in partnership with DFAT.

-We have just launched the latest social benefit bond in Queensland with our clients Churches of Christ in Queensland, focusing on increasing the resilience of young people exiting statutory care to reduce their risk of homelessness.
+In late 2018, we launched the latest social benefit bond in Queensland with our clients Churches of Christ in Queensland, focusing on increasing the resilience of young people exiting statutory care to reduce their risk of homelessness.